DimitriGilbert/StationIO-Station/readme.md

 ## TLDR

+You can use the built in web generator.
+Just go [there](https://dimitrigilbert.github.io/StationIO-Station/) with your favorite browser, fill out the form and follow the install instructions ;)
+A copy of this generator is in the repository index.html.

 ### Basic Station

 Include the station and sensors header files, initialize and voila a connected arduino station !